iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted151024/report.md

 > I tested positive and apparently I got it somewhere.
 I am trying to add to the app Im a positive and I cant.
 This is super inaccurate!!<br> :date: __2021-03-07 17:54:02__

 > If I could rate this no stars I would.
 Do not download stuff on to my phone without my permission.
 Disgusting.<br> :date: __2021-03-06 03:57:35__

-> Doesn't do anything<br> :date: __2021-03-03 19:14:08__

-> My roommate had covid and this app showed no exposure.
-I was around him the whole time, fortunately I didn't get it.
-I've been around others who were positive and the app still said no exposure.
-It's useless.
-Uninstalling.<br> :date: __2021-03-02 02:07:57__

-> Does it even work?
-At the very least tell us how many devices did u check per day, if others are not using this service, it's just using my battery for nothing<br> :date: __2021-02-25 20:14:10__